-Shoes or loafers should be worn.
-Beach flip -flops or sneakers are not acceptable.

-Dress, knit, and sweaters are acceptable.

-Jeans, shorts, and sweats are not permissible

-No facial or intra -oral piercing/jewelry are allowed

-Tattoos must be covered.

-MEN

-Excessive jewelry that can be distracting is not permissible.

-Baseball caps are not permissible.
+- Shoes should be worn.
+Open toe, beach flip-flops or sneakers are not acceptable. - · Dress, knit, and sweaters are acceptable. - Allow clothing that lets you move comfortably without exposing yourself.
+Thus, shoulders, cleavage, midriff, navel, small of back, and/or posterior must be covered at all times. - · Jeans, shorts, and sweats are not permissible. - · No facial or intra-oral piercing/jewelry are allowed. - · Tattoos must be covered - Excessive jewelry that can be distracting is not permissible. - · Baseball caps are not permissible.